the effect is the thing that counts, not the sensuous facts. (Wölfflin, Principles of Art History)

 The great question was whether “the spirit of an epoch” might be defined rigorously via Grundbegriffe or fundamental principles such that investigation of it and of other epochs, alone and in combination, might be established on a new basis.

 Now although McLuhan began reading Giedion in the mid-1940s and learning about Wölfflin through him, he seems not to have read Wölfflin himself until the late 1950s when art history began to play a decisive role in his thought.
 With Adolph Hildebrand, William Ivins and Ernst Gombrich, Wölfflin effected a revolution in McLuhan’s thinking at this time that provoked his notion of the elementary structure of experience and its resulting science or sciences.
-As cited below from The Gutenberg Galaxy, this was the notion that there is
+As cited below from The Gutenberg Galaxy, this was the notion that

 Like Hildebrand and Ivins, Wölfflin was treated by McLuhan chiefly in publications between 1960 and 1962:

 Report on Project in Understanding New Media (1960)

 - In 1915 Heinrich Wölfflin published his Principles of Art History which has since then revolutionized the study of many matters besides art.
 His entire approach confirms what I discovered about media: “the effect is the thing that counts, not the sensuous facts” (…) Switching attention to effects away from “the sensuous facts” highlighted (…) that the (…) visual (…) is in effect very tactile, resonant, and auditory.